 Harvard discrimination lawsuit officially headed to trial

-CAMBRIDGE, Mass. – A federal jury will decide a lawsuit alleging that Harvard University's admissions practices unfairly discriminate against Asian Americans.
+CAMBRIDGE, Mass. – A lawsuit alleging that Harvard University's admissions practice discriminates against Asian Americans is officially headed to trial.

 The judge overseeing the case rejected motions from both sides Friday asking to rule on their behalf.
 The judge says there's still too much in dispute.

-Note: This story has been corrected to show that the lawsuit will go to a bench trial, not a jury trial.